Raspberry PI VPN Server with PiVPN

 Create your First Client Profile

-This simple task requires following terminal command:
+This simple task requires the following terminal command:

 Answer questions (keep password set in this step) and complete client profile creation: